Review · Other Supplements

 1 source attached

+I read the sales page, the VSL, and the order form.
 The product is digital-only.
-You get a main PDF, a meal plan, a food and supplement list, a bonus smoothie PDF, and a mention of a private Facebook group.
-There is no author name or listed credential, and the supplement section doesn’t include trial-specific dosing.
-I read the sales page and the order form before writing this.
+You get a main PDF, a meal plan, a supplement list, a bonus smoothie PDF, and a mention of a private Facebook group.
+No author name.
+No credentials.
+No dosing rationale for the supplements.
+No citations.

 What you actually get